Dental Emergencies: Do You Know What To Do?

 - If the tooth cannot be replaced in the socket, keep it moist at all times and do not wrap it in a tissue or cloth.

 - Transport the tooth to a dentist in: an emergency tooth preservation kit, milk, mouth (next to cheek), or if none of these are practical, in clean water.
+You can purchase emergency tooth preservation kits in local pharmacies.
+They contain a small container with a balanced salt solution that will help preserve any living cells on the root surface.
+They are a useful addition to a car or home emergency kit, or athletic trainer team emergency kit.

 - Get to the dentist as soon as possible.
 If replanted by a dentist within 1530 minutes, there is a 90 percent chance the tooth will be retained for life, although you will typically need a root canal.